 - Ontario's Cabinet and the Ministry of Finance approved OLG's Modernization plan in 2012 to secure private-sector operators for gaming zones, who will be responsible for all funding, building and operation of all casino gaming facilities. - Due to delays associated with the CV19 pandemic, the Windsor casino is the only site remaining that has not completed the Modernization procurement process.
-However, during the Reporting Period, OLG released the Request for Proposal (RFP) documents to prequalified proponents to bid on the Windsor casino. - Once the RFP is completed and an operator selected, a new operating agreement will be in place.
+However, during the Reporting Period, OLG completed the Request for Proposal (RFP) to qualify a proponent to become the operator for the Windsor casino.
+The successful proponent is expected to be announced in the first quarter of F26.

+• Once the operator is announced, a new operating agreement will be in place.
 Under the new operating agreement, imports of goods into Canada will clearly be the responsibility of the new operator.